-In developing the idea of the toolkit, it was evident that there was a lack of communication, which fostered the development of distrust and suspicion, particularly between the two users of the Area.
-Communication therefore became the crux of the toolkit.
-Thus participants proposed four easy preliminary steps to follow, give the limitation of time for discussion, the duration of the workshop, and the need to provide some deliverable at the end of the meeting.
-The fourstep approach associated with the commonalities that were reported from the other round tables and sought to simplify the application of the information through the steps.
+In developing the idea of the tool kit, it was evident that there was a lack of communication, which fostered the development of distrust and suspicion, particularly between the two users of the Area.
+Communication therefore became the crux of the tool kit.
+Thus proposed four participants easv preliminary steps to follow, give the limitation of time for discussion, the duration of the workshop, and the need to provide some deliverable at the end of the meeting.
+The four-step approach associated with the commonalities that were reported from the other round tables and sought to simplify the application of the information through the steps.